 CHASE Doctoral Training Centre

 Goldsmiths is one of nine leading research institutions that are part of CHASE, the Consortium for the Humanities and the Arts Southeast England.

-CHASE funds up to 56 studentships per year.
+CHASE funds more than 56 studentships per year.
 These studentships cover:

 - Funding for research training